What is Qualitative Analysis?

 Different Tests for Detection of Elements

 Carbon and Hydrogen can be detected by heating the compound with copper oxide in a dry test tube.
-These are then oxidised to carbon dioxide and water respectively where the former turns lime water milky and water turns anhydrous copper sulphate blue in colour.
+These are then oxidized to carbon dioxide and water respectively where the former turns lime water milky and water turns anhydrous copper sulfate blue in color.
 Thus, it confirms the presence of carbon and hydrogen.

-For determining the phosphorus, the organic compound is heated with an oxidising agent that helps in oxidising the phosphorus present in it to phosphate.
+For determining the phosphorus, the organic compound is heated with an oxidizing agent that helps in oxidizing the phosphorus present in it to phosphate.
 Thereafter, the solution is boiled with concentrated HNO3 and is then treated with ammonium molybdate.
 Presence of phosphorus is then confirmed with a yellow precipitate.

 The reactions involved in the process of estimation of phosphorus methods are as follows:

 H3PO4 + 12(NH4)2MoO4 + 21HNO3 → (NH4)3PO4.12MoO3 + 21NH4NO3 + 12H2O